SciML/Catalyst.jl/docs/src/inverse_problems/structural_identifiability.md

 # [Structural Identifiability Analysis](@id structural_identifiability)
 During parameter fitting, parameter values are inferred from data.
 Parameter identifiability refers to whether inferring parameter values for a given model is mathematically feasible.
 Ideally, parameter fitting should always be accompanied with an identifiability analysis of the problem.

 Identifiability can be divided into *structural* and *practical* identifiability[^1].
 Structural identifiability considers only the mathematical model, and which parameters are and are not inherently identifiable due to model structure.
 Practical identifiability also considers the available data, and determines what system quantities can be inferred from it.
-In the idealized case of an infinite amount of noise-less data, practical identifiability becomes identical to structural identifiability.
+In the idealised case of an infinite amount of non-noisy data, practical identifiability converges to structural identifiability.
 Generally, structural identifiability is assessed before parameters are fitted, while practical identifiability is assessed afterwards.

 Structural identifiability (which is what this tutorial considers) can be illustrated by the following differential equation:
 ${dx \over dt} = p1*p2*x(t)$
 where, however much data is collected on $x$, it is impossible to determine the distinct values of $p1$ and $p2$.
 Hence, these parameters are these are non-identifiable (however, their product, $p1*p2$, *is* identifiable).

 Catalyst contains a special extension for carrying out structural identifiability analysis using the [StructuralIdentifiability.jl](https://github.com/SciML/StructuralIdentifiability.jl) package.
 This enables StructuralIdentifiability's `assess_identifiability`, `assess_local_identifiability`, and `find_identifiable_functions` functions to be called directly on Catalyst `ReactionSystem`s.
 It also implements specialised routines to make these more efficient when applied to reaction network models.
 How to use these functions is described in the following tutorial, with [StructuralIdentifiability providing a more extensive documentation](https://docs.sciml.ai/StructuralIdentifiability/stable/).
-If you use this in your research, please [cite the StructuralIdentifiability.jl](@ref structural_identifiability_citation) and [Catalyst.jl](@ref catalyst_citation) publications.

 Structural identifiability can be divided into *local* and *global* identifiability.
 If a model quantity is locally identifiable, it means that its true value can be determined down to a finite-number of possible options.
-This also means that there is some limited region around its true value, where the true value is the only possible value.
+This also means that there is some limited region around the quantity's true value where this true value is the only possible value (and hence, within this region, the quantity is fully identifiable).
 Globally identifiable quantities' values, on the other hand, can be uniquely determined.
 Again, while identifiability can be confirmed structurally for a model, it does not necessarily mean that they are practically identifiable for some given data.

 Generally, there are three types of quantities for which identifiability can be assessed.
 - Parameters (e.g. $p1$ and $p2$).
 - Full variable trajectories (e.g. $x(t)$).
 - Variable initial conditions (e.g. $x(0)$).

-StructutralIdentifiability currently assesses identifiability for the first two (however, if $x(t)$ is identifiable, $x(0)$ will be as well).
+StructuralIdentifiability currently assesses identifiability for the first two only (however, if $x(t)$ is identifiable, then $x(0)$ will be as well).

 ## Global identifiability analysis

 ### Basic example

 Local identifiability can be assessed using the `assess_identifiability` function.
 For each model quantity (parameters and variables), it will assess whether they are:
-- globally identifiable.
+- Globally identifiable.
-- locally identifiable.
+- Locally identifiable.
-- unidentifiable.
+- Unidentifiable.

 To it, we provide our `ReactionSystem` model and a list of quantities that we are able to measure.
 Here, we consider a Goodwind oscillator (a simple 3-component model, where the three species $M$, $E$, and $P$ are produced and degraded, which may exhibit oscillations)[^2].
-Let us say that we are able to measure the concentration of $M$, we then provide designate this using the `measured_quantities` argument.
+Let us say that we are able to measure the concentration of $M$, we then designate this using the `measured_quantities` argument.
 We can now assess identifiability in the following way:
 ```example si1
 using Catalyst, Logging, StructuralIdentifiability
 goodwind_oscillator = @reaction_network begin